On the minimum number of inversions to make a digraph $k$-(arc-)strong: Bounds on sinv'k(n)

 \section{Bounds on \texorpdfstring{$\sinv'_k(n)$}{sinv'k(n)}}

 This section is dedicated to the extremal results we have on the $k$-arc-strong inversion number.
 In particular, we prove Theorem~\ref{thm:extrem}, which we restate.

 \extrem*

+First, we prove the upper bound.
 Let $d$ be a positive integer.
 A multigraph $G$ is said to be {\bf $d$-degenerate} if every submultigraph of $G$ has a vertex of degree at most $d$.
 Every $d$-degenerate graph admits a {\bf $d$-degenerate ordering}, that is an ordering $(v_1, \dots, v_n)$ of the vertices of $G$ such that every vertex has at most $d$ neighbours with lower indices.

 We shall need the following proposition, which, as observed in \cite{BJHK}, is a direct consequence of Corollary~2 in~\cite{zoltans06}. \begin{proposition} Let $G$ be a multigraph that has a $k$-arc-connected orientation for some positive integer $k$ and let $(e_1, f_1),\dots ,(e_t, f_t)$ be a collection of pairwise disjoint pairs of parallel edges in G. Then G has a $k$-arc-connected orientation in which $e_i$ and $f_i$ are oriented in opposite directions for $i = 1,\dots , t$. \end{proposition}